marikalam/Tolen/README.md

 Know what to expect.</h1>

 <h2>Vision</h2>
 You look up a new restaurant on Yelp but wonder what kind of dishes and what the environment and the ambience is like in the restaurant.
-But unfortunately the pictures won’t do because you don’t know the actual size and the pictures of the restaurant are only partial areas of the place.
+But unfortunately the pictures won’t do because you don’t know the actual size and the pictures of the restaurant are only partial areas of the place. <br>
+Our pitch deck can be seen [here.](http://www.slideshare.net/MarikaLee1/tolen-pitch-deck)

 <h2>Solution</h2>
 Our solution is to create basically a Virtual Reality Yelp along with the environement view and the menu's associated with their dishes. <br>